 You might have heard the names of both Integrated Graphics Card and Dedicated Graphics Card and might be having a bit of confusion regarding these two.
 There is some fundamental difference between these two.
-Before installing high garaphic intensive softwares or games, you may like to check graphics card your computer have already.
+Before installing high graphic intensive software or games, you may like to check the graphics card your computer has already.

 What Is Graphics Card?

 Graphics card is a combo of GPU and many other peripherals.
 Graphics Card excels in processing for display output.
 But even though it excels in the field of graphics processing it is used for some other purposes like it is used for vector processing.
 Its special ability to process multiple data simultaneously gives it a special place in the world of computing.
 It is mandatory for rendering 3D animations.

 Its uniqueness gave it a place in many of the fastest computers in the world.
 It goes without saying how much it has owned the heart of the gamer around the world.
 But the question still lies ‘Is it worth all those bucks?’.

 Dedicated Graphics Card is what the name means.
 It is a dedicated piece of Graphics Card that won’t be using the memory, RAM, and other peripherals of your computer but it does the trick quite awesomely.
 It comes with its own built-in video memory, RAM.
 It won’t be slowing down your computer.
 It will be worth every penny if you are a hardcore gamer or a professional graphics designer.

 But you should obviously go through a couple of things before you end up buying one of these.
 What are you going to use your PC for?
 It has earned an indelible place in the computing world nothing has come close to be thought of as its replacement.